 The best time to order fish and seafood in Dubrovnik restaurants is during the spring before much of the stock is frozen in preparation for the tourist season.

 Dubrovnik is primarily a cultural attraction but may also be a paradise for adrenaline seekers.
+Plenty of adrenaline-pumping sports include paragliding, kayaking, bungee jumping, and buggy offroading.

-Dubrovnik is a must-visit destination especially if you are in Croatia.
+Dubrovnik is a must-visit destination, especially if you are in Croatia.
 While Dubrovnik beaches are all beautiful, they are all pretty close together.
+That’s good because you’ll have more time to explore this beautiful city.

-You can fit a lot into a holiday here, whether you want to learn about Dubrovnik’s history, go trekking, or enjoy breathtaking views across the bay from Mount Srd.
+You can fit a lot into a holiday here, whether you want to learn about Dubrovnik’s history, trekking, or enjoy breathtaking views across the bay from Mount Srd.